koyuspace/dicebot/README.md

 ## Setup

-Install the requirements with `sudo pip3 install -r requirements.txt` and create a file called `creds.py` like this
+Install the requirements with `pip3 install -r requirements.txt` and create a file called `creds.py` like this

 ```
 instance = "https://koyu.space" # or any instance you like